-The US Secretary of the Interior, Sally Jewell, got me thinking about the topic friendly “competitive” conservation during her speech at the Opening Ceremony for the IUCN World Conservation Congress today.
-Among other inspiring comments, she proudly proclaimed that the United States is now home to the world’s largest marine protected area, Papahānaumokuākea.
-Then, in a sportsman-like fashion she said that she doesn’t want America to have the largest marine protected area for long!
-She’s actually encouraging other countries to steal the title…
+The US Secretary of the Interior, Sally Jewell, inspired my reflections about “competing” for lofty conservation goals during her speech at the IUCN World Conservation Congress Opening Ceremony today.
+Among other intriguing comments, she proudly proclaimed that the United States is now home to the world’s largest marine protected area, Papahānaumokuākea Marine National Monument.
+Then, in a sportsman-like fashion, Jewell explained that she doesn’t want the United States to have the largest marine protected area for long!
+She’s actually encouraged other countries to steal the title…

 I’d like to propose a few of my favorite Canadian waterways to take the title of largest MPA:

 What marine area do you want Team Conservation Canada to fight for next?
 Feel free to send me a message or comment below.